Imaging telescope or lens: Astro-Physics AP 130mm f/6.3 Starfire EDF

 Locations: My Back Deck, Glen Ellyn, Illinois, United States

-Here is the Hubble Palette image.
-As before, most of the data used in this image came from the AP 130 GTX listed above.
-However, I must admit that a certain amount of detail at the core of the nebula was taken from a much earlier image generated with my Celestron 9.25 HD.
-The much narrower FOV and accompanying higher resolution did add definition to the lace-like structures, impossible to resolve in the wide-field image
+Most of the data used in this image came from the AP 130 GTX listed above.
+However, I must admin that a certain amount of detail at the core of the nebula was taken from a much earlier image generated with my Celestron 9.25 HD.
+The much narrower FOV and accompanying higher resolution did add definition to the lace-like structures, impossible to resolve in the wide-field image.

 If this image is the result of your processing of a public data pool, you can send it the pool so it's displayed there.